xavicampa/appsync-workshop/README.md

 - Adding a booking as guest succeeds

 ### Observe
-- Updates are not visible without refresh
+- Updates are not visible at once, one has to exit Bookings (Home, or Rooms) and load again Bookings
 - Guest cannot remove bookings

 # Requirement 3